 Fort Takapuna, North Head, Stony Batter on Waiheke Island, Motutapu Island, Rangitoto Island and Motuihe Island all played a key role in the defence of the Hauraki Gulf.
-These sites are now cared for by the Department of Conservation.

 Major military fort